elpete/CFCollection/README.md

 ```

 ### unique
 Returns a new collection with only unique items.
 The first unique item is used.
+Key order is not guaranteed.
 If no arguments are provided, a simple array is assumed.
 If a string value is provided, the value of that column in each array item is used as the unique key.
 A closure can be provided to have complete control over the unique key used.